 Patients with Merkel cell carcinoma often require a combination of surgery, chemotherapy, and radiation therapy.
 Because of this, a team approach which can coordinate all care is the best way to manage these complicated cases.

 At Brigham and Women’s Hospital (BWH), our surgical oncologists are among the world’s leading surgical specialists treating complex and advanced-stage Merkel cell carcinoma.
-They are the surgical team at the Center for Cutaneous Oncology at the Dana-Farber/Brigham and Women’s Cancer Center.
+They are the surgical team at the Center for Cutaneous Oncology at the Dana-Farber Brigham Cancer Center.
 Working together as one singularly-focused team, we help Merkel cell carcinoma patients get better faster with improved outcomes and fewer post-operative problems.
 From diagnosis to treatment, our multidisciplinary team of surgical oncologists, dermatologists, pathologists, medical oncologists, plastic and reconstructive surgeons and radiation oncologists work collaboratively with patients and families.

 In addition dedicated patient coordinators ensure that you understand your care plan and help you set up the appointments with various specialists.